 “Baby, I’m sorry.
 I just made it back to the office.”
 Trembling words were meant to stifle the anger she imagined was increasing in the caller to the point of causing an explosion.
 Lydia had no desire to frustrate him any further.
 Whatever hell or chaos occurred between them on the phone would be revisited the moment she stepped one foot through the door of their home.
 She had no intention of bringing any more trauma to herself.

 “You better learn to speed your ass up, woman.
 You know I always call you at 2 pm.
 I don’t care what you have to do from now on.
 Make sure your ass is in that office, in that seat, behind that desk before I call you or so help me God you will wish you were never born when I get through with you.”
-The distorted sound in her left ear was due to the unnatural blare heard briefly when he slammed the phone down.
+The distorted sound in her left ear was due to the unnatural blaring heard briefly when he slammed the phone down.
 For a moment, there was a loud ringing in her ear, and then just like that... nothing.

 As always, Lydia stared at the phone for an unnaturally long period of time.
 She had no idea how her relationship with the most beautiful man she had ever known morphed into this.
-It was as if she were trapped in a non-stop nightmare from which there was no hope of escape.
+It was as if she was trapped in a non-stop nightmare from which there was no hope of escape.

 When the phone rang next, she nearly jumped out of her skin.
 Her nurse called to inform her of the three o’clock appointments that were waiting to be seen.

 Lydia knew it was time to put on a smile and fortify herself.
 She had to remember to be a knowledgeable professional, even though she was very fragile and deeply shaken.